CRUMB RUBBER MODIFIED BITUMEN (CRMB)

 - Versatility: CRMB can be used in various pavement applications, such as high-traffic roads, low-traffic roads, thin pavements, and urban areas, which increases its versatility and adaptability to different design and climate conditions.

-CRUMB RUBBER MODIFIED BITUMEN SAFETY TIPS
+CRUMB RUBBER MODIFIED BITUMEN (CRMB) SAFETY TIPS

 CRMB is a hazardous material and requires proper handling, storage, and transportation to ensure the safety of workers, the public, and the environment.
 Some safety tips for handling CRMB are: